GaballaGit/wstable-gen/README.md

 - This will write to the tables file that workshops in your acmcsuf.com repo uses.

 ---
-### Note: You will still need to run npm run all since this does not pass the fmt check
+### Note: You will still need to run npm run all in the acmcsuf repo since this does not pass the fmt check